65 years ago, she went up a tree a princess and came down a queen

 The couple took a brief and exhilarating rest at Treetops Hotel, nearly 6,500 feet above sea level, with a view of Mount Kenya.

-On the night of February 5-6, the king died.
-Though she did not know it, Elizabeth was already queen — the first British ruler of modern times never to know the exact time of her assumption of office since the king died in his sleep.
+On the night of Feb.
+5-6, the king died.
+Although she did not know it, Elizabeth was already queen — the first British ruler of modern times never to know the exact time of her assumption of office, because the king died in his sleep.

 "For the first time in the history of the world," her bodyguard, a hunter named Jim Corbett, wrote in the visitor's log book, "a young girl climbed into a tree one day a princess and after having what she described as her most thrilling experience she climbed down from the tree the next day a queen — God bless her."